 As a reminder, the suit of Pentacles is driven by feminine energy and represents values related to stability, growth, and material aspects in the life of the Querent or subject of a reading.
 Scholars and academics have connected the suit of pentacles to the classical element of earth, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Page of Pentacles
+Minor Arcana: Positive elements of Page of Pentacles

 In the Rider Waite Smith tarot deck illustration, the Page of Pentacles is a young and graceful man with a hat and shawl.
 He is looking up and away, in the distance, as if he were trying to find something in the horizon.